 It's important to note that our approach to medical malpractice claims is closely linked with our innovative approach to patient safety.
 For more on that, see our Quality and Safety Web site.

-Reporters interested in learning more about our programs or interviewing Executive Director for Clinical Safety and Chief Risk Officer Rick Boothman, J.D., and Chief Medical Officer Darrell Campbell, Jr., M.D., may contact Kara Gavin, UMHS Public Relations, at 734-764-2220.
+Reporters interested in learning more about our programs or interviewing Executive Director for Clinical Safety and Chief Risk Officer Rick Boothman, J.D., may contact Kara Gavin, UMHS Dept. of Communication, at 734-764-2220.